victorpreuss/zr16-processor/README.md

 This is the block diagram of the current implementation of ZR16 processor.

 ![Block diagram of implemented ZR16 processor](https://i.imgur.com/1Gfiahf.png)

-It contains all the fundamental block displayed on SDMH power point presentation.

 ### Registers